 What is the best thing to do with kids in Middlebury?

 Even though it’s a small town, there are many things to do in Middlebury, Vermont, with kids.
 The top family-friendly attractions include the Morgan Horse Farm, the Trail Around Middlebury (TAM), the Pulp Mill Covered Bridge, downtown Middlebury shops, and the Farmers Market.
-And if you visit during the summer, the Festival on the Green is known as Vermont’s favorite festival.
+And if you visit during the summer, the Festival on the Green is Vermont’s favorite festival.
 It’s located in the center of town at the Village Green.

 What are some things to do in Middlebury when it’s raining?

-If you happen to visit Middlebury, Vermont, while it’s raining, don’t fret.
+If you visit Middlebury, Vermont, while it’s raining, don’t fret.
 There are still plenty of fun things to do!
 If you’re looking for family-friendly fun, head to the Vermont Soap Factory for one of their factory tours or look at handmade quality wooden toys at Maple Landmark.
 For more adult fun, head to one of the seven local distilleries, breweries, or tasting rooms on the town’s tasting trail.